nwchemgit/nwchem-wiki/COSMO-Solvation-Model.md

 # COSMO Solvation Model

-COSMO is the continuum solvation \`COnductor-like Screening MOdel' of A.
+COSMO is the continuum solvation 'COnductor-like Screening MOdel' of A.
 Klamt and G. Schüürmann to describe dielectric screening effects in solvents\[1\].
 This model has been enhanced by D.M.
 York and M.
 Karplus\[2\] to create a smooth potential energy surface.
 The latter